top of page

 St Seraphim -Krug.jpg

-'Only be still and thousands round about you will be saved.'
+'Only be still and thousands round about you will be saved ... or healed.'

 a patron saint of all Russia.